 Public school students must turn five by December 31st of the year they start kindergarten (meaning they can start school before they turn five).
 And that's just the first deadline to keep in mind.

 The application process for zoned and un-zoned general education kindergarten begins in November and ends mid-January; placements are mid-March.

 Each charter school sets its own application deadline, but most require that applications be in before April 1st.
 Some schools have earlier deadlines, so inquire with individual schools.

 Those interested in having their child tested for the G&T programs have to request the test by October.
 Testing takes place in January and parents find out results in April.

 There will always be parents who choose to go private for many different reasons: Religion, better facilities, smaller class size, and extras like music instruction for every student, a perk parents are not likely to find in public school

 The Upper East Side has the largest concentration of private schools in the city, and it's home to most of the single-sex schools (with the exception of Collegiate, an all-boys school on the Upper West Side).
 The Upper West Side has the second largest concentration

 Some newer private schools have opened up to accommodate the growing number of families in the city, many bringing new approaches to education.
 Examples include Basis Independent Manhattan, Wetherby-Pembridge, where most classes are single sex; International Academy of New York and Hudson Way Immersion, bilingual Mandarin and Spanish Schools; and the Portfolio School, a project-based school that is currently K-5 and will expand to include sixth grade next year.

 Brooklyn, perhaps unsurprisingly, has been getting new schools, including Basis Independent Brooklyn in Red Hook

 Some private schools offer pre-K programs, some offer preschool for three-year-olds, and a very select few offer programs for two-year-olds.
-Once your child has been accepted into an ongoing school's preschool, they don't need to apply again for kindergarten.
+Once your child has been accepted into a school's preschool, they don't need to apply again for kindergarten.